 We find that most roll calls add little or no extra explanatory power.
-However, a small set of roll calls meaningfully explain an additional 10 to 15 percentage points of the variation in electoral outcomes.
-We also find that our specific roll call of interest - 149, on final passage of the Removal policy - yields the fourth highest fit statistic for explaining the outcome.
+However, a small set of roll calls meaningfully explain an additional 10-15 percentage points of the variation in electoral outcomes.
+We also find that our specific roll call of interest - 149, on final passage of the Removal policy yields the fourth highest fit statistic for explaining the outcome.

 Already, this is good evidence that we have not picked out one roll call of many with this level of explanatory power.
 And when we look at what other roll calls are at the top of the list, this relationship gets stronger.
 In Table 3, we show the top 10.
 All three of the votes above roll call 149 are other votes related to the Indian Removal Act.
-And fully half of the top ten are Indian Removal Act votes.
-The other votes are all bills which could have electoral implications - Revolutionary War pensions, salt duties, a messaging bill about fiscal responsibility, crime in the capital, and a particularistic infrastructure project.
+And fully half of the top 10 are Indian Removal Act votes.
+The other votes are all bills that could have electoral implications - Revolutionary War pensions, salt duties, a messaging bill about fiscal responsibility, crime in the capital, and a particularistic infrastructure project.
 And, if we limit the list to only final passage bills, our roll call of interest ranks first.
-This provides strong evidence that what we report in this paper is a notable relationship, not one for which there were dozens of other similar bills in the 21st Congress.
+This provides strong evidence that what we report in this

+Roll Rank call R^2 Voteview description 1 28 0.311645 0.311645 (Indian Removal Act) To call for the previous question on the resolution to print 10,000 copies of the report from the Committee on Indian Affairs on H.R.
+287 2 139 0.295016 (Indian Removal Act) To table S. 102 3 142 0.285129 (Indian Removal Act) To order engrossment and third reading of S. 102 4 149 0.285129 (Indian Removal Act) To pass S. 102 5 178 0.283521 To concur, as in Committee of the Whole, in the amendment to Section Three of H.R.
+304, which amendment appropriates \$40,000 for improvement of navigation of Back Creek, MD 6 56 0.282096 To pass H.R.
+311, a bill providing for the relief of certain person in services of the U.S. in the Revolution War 7 126 0.279854 To table H.R.
+339, a bill providing for the punishment of crimes in the District of Columbia 8 21 0.278889 To table the resolution providing that public funds be used for the general good; that no appropriations be made favoring the property of any one section of the country; that payment of the public debt take precedence over internal improvements; that duties be reduced on all articles of general consumption 9 153 0.273746 To adjourn, during debate on H.R.
+474 10 140 0.269996 (Indian Removal Act) To adjourn during consideration of S. 102 article is a notable relationship, not one for which there were dozens of other similar bills in the 21st Congress.
 All of our empirical analyses point to Indian Removal not only being a consequential policy for members' elections in 1830, but that it was the most consequential policy of the 21st Congress for electoral purposes.

-Rank Roll Call R 2 Voteview Description 1 28 0.311645 (Indian Removal Act) To call for the previous question on the resolution to print 10,000 copies of the report from the Committee on Indian Affairs on H.R.
-287. 2 139 0.295016 (Indian Removal Act) To table S. 102.
-3 142 0.285129 (Indian Removal Act) To order engrossment and third reading of S. 102.
-4 149 0.285129 (Indian Removal Act) To pass S. 102.
-5 178 0.283521 To concur, as in Committee of the Whole, in the amendment to Section Three of H.R.
-304, which amendment appropriates \$40,000 for improvement of navigation of Back Creek, MD.
-6 56 0.282096 To pass H.R.
-311, a bill providing for the relief of certain person in services of the U.S. in the Revolution War.
-7 126 0.279854 To table H.R.
-339, a bill providing for the punishment of crimes in the District of Columbia.
-8 21 0.278889 To table the resolution providing that public funds be used for the general good; that no appropriations be made favoring the property of any one section of the country; that payment of the public debt take precedence over internal improvements; that duties be reduced on all articles of general consumption.
-9 153 0.273746 To adjourn, during debate on H.R.
-474. 10 140 0.269996 (Indian Removal Act) To adjourn during consideration of S. 102.